-Figure 5: Disposition of Transmission by Duration of Service Fourth Quarter, 2014 - 2015
+Figure 5: Disposition of Transmission by Duration of Service First Quarter, 2015 - 2016

-Figure 5 indicates increases in the volume of approvals from the fourth quarter of 2014 for all service increments except for yearly.
-Yearly service continued to make up the largest share of transmission requests, and there were no refusals of yearly or monthly service during the study period.
-The approval rate of requests for all service increments was the same or increased from the fourth quarter of 2014, except for weekly service.
-Seventy-two percent of the refusals were for daily service during the study period.
+Figure 5 indicates increases in the volume of approvals from the first quarter of 2015 for all service increments except for weekly and hourly.
+Yearly service continued to make up the largest share of transmission requests.
+There were no refusals of yearly service during the study period.
+The approval rate of requests for all service increments was the same or increased from the first quarter of 2015, except for weekly service.
+Fifty-one percent of the refusals were for daily service during the study period.
 The conditions behind the refusals for daily and hourly service will be examined further in the key flowgates analysis that follows.

-To further analyze transmission access, our next analysis focused on a set of key flowgates that most limit transmission access.
-In the AFC methodology used by Duke to assess transmission requests, transmission service is analyzed against the physical elements that a request impacts, rather than just the contract path (as was done previously in the Area Interchange methodology).
+To further analyze transmission access, our next analysis focused on a set of key flowgates that most limit transmission access.8 In the AFC methodology used by Duke to assess transmission requests, transmission service is analyzed against the physical elements that a request impacts, rather than just the contract path (as was done previously in the Area Interchange methodology).
 Using the AFC methodology, specific physical facilities (flowgates) are identified across the balancing area and the adjacent balancing areas.
 The flows associated with the TSR on the flowgates are calculated as the product of the TSR capacity and the Transfer Distribution Factor (TDF).
 The TDF indicates the flow on each flowgate associated with the specific transfer between two areas.
 Flows on a flowgate with TDFs below a minimal amount (3 percent or 5 percent) are set to zero in this process.
 The TSR is only approved if it does not cause any flowgate to exceed its Total Flowgate Capability (TFC).
 For area to area transfers, the TSR is approved if it does not cause the contract path limit to be exceeded.
 The process takes into account load forecasts, transmission outages, generation outages, existing TSR rights and schedules.